wyenox/image_viewer/Appendix/Moly Kit Integration/README.md

 > [!tip]
 >
 > If you don't have an OpenAI key, you can technically use any local
-> model for step 1.
-For step 2 you will need a model with vision support.
+> model for lesson 1.
+For lesson 2 you will need a model with vision support.
 > These kinds of models may be accessible by using something like Ollama.
 >
-> However, if you are going to do step 3, you will need an OpenAI compatible
+> However, if you are going to do lesson 3, you will need an OpenAI compatible
 > image generation endpoint.
 That's trickier to mimic locally.

 ## Environment variables